Spencer B. Akin

-Spencer Ball Akin (13 February 1889 – 6 October 1973) was a retired United States Army major general.
+Spencer Ball Akin (13 February 1889 – 6 October 1973) was a United States Army major general.
 During World War II, he served as the Chief Signal Officer, United States Army Forces in the Far East under General Douglas MacArthur.
 Akin later served as Chief Signal Officer, United States Army from 1947 to 1951.

 Early life and education

 Akin was born and raised in Greenville, Mississippi.
 He attended the Virginia Military Institute, graduating in 1910.
 Akin later graduated from the Infantry School advanced course in 1926, the Command and General Staff School in 1928, and the Army War College in 1936.
 He returned to the Virginia Military Institute to complete a B.S. degree in civil engineering in 1933.